utsav0/daily-dev-tips/src/pages/posts/javascript-reduce-method.md

 - `array`: Optional, current array row belongs to.
 - `initialValue`: Optional value to be defined as a starting point.

-You can of course, also only count specific items, let's say we have discounted items and only want to count those:
+You can, of course, also only count specific items.
+Let's say we have discounted items and only want to count those:

 ```js
 const items = [